dmuehlemann/RPGV/README.md

 # RPGV
-How to Distribute New Solar Systems in Europe to Reduce multi-day Power Generation Variability (RPGV)
+How to Distribute New Solar Systems in Europe to Reduce multi-day Power Generation Variability (RPGV).

+Code underlying analysis performed in

+Mühlemann, D., Folini, D., Pfenninger, S., Wild, M., Wohland, J., 2021.
+Meteorologically-informed spatial planning of European PV deployment to reduce multi-day generation variability (link to DOI when paper is published)

+If you content of this repository or code derived from it in academic work, please cite the above publication.

 ## Input Data